ieeeupsb/workshop_cpp/README.md

 All the workshop's information can be viewed [here](https://github.com/ieeeupsb/workshop_cpp/wiki).

 Please read carefully and if you have any questions please don't exitate to ask.

+Don't look at the exercises solutions until you finished them!

 We hope you enjoy 😊